 Every year, SRP’s water storage and delivery system delivers roughly 800,000 acre-feet of water to the Salt River Valley.
 Many customers agree that having irrigation services is an asset.
 But what makes living in an IWDD so great?

-Benefits to flood irrigation
+Benefits of flood irrigation

 Flood irrigation retains the beauty and legacy of neighborhoods across the Valley.
 Reasons to love irrigation include: